murphyk/iclr25/_posts/2025-04-28-distill-example.md

 ### Equivalence of the points of view

 Despite their clear similarities it is not immediately clear how to link the diffusion model framework and the flow matching one.
-Below, we provide formula which provide a one-to-one mapping between the two frameworks.
+Below, we provide formulae which give a one-to-one mapping between the two frameworks.
 In short:

 <div style="padding: 10px 10px 10px 10px; border-left: 6px solid #FFD700; margin-bottom: 20px;">
   Diffusion model and flow matching are just one change of variable away!